-Create a meeting point and a junction for all industries and ecosystems looking for Air & Space data
+A meeting point and a junction for all industries and ecosystems looking for Earth Observation data

 The volume, accuracy, pace and richness of the information collected increases as satellites grow in number and sophistication.
-Spatial data gathered from an ever-rising number of sources is in high demand, with every sector of activity seeking to gain access to this very precise, detailed and advanced treasure trove.
+Earth observation data gathered from an ever-rising number of sources is in high demand, with every sector of activity seeking to gain access to this very precise, detailed and advanced treasure trove.

-There is a unique opportunity to federate all use cases on a data marketplace that can bring together providers and users of unique spatial data, both in the private and public sectors.
+There is a unique opportunity to federate all use cases on a data marketplace that can bring together providers and users of unique spatial, geospatial and earth observation data, both in the private and public sectors.
 By leveraging Data Exchange technology, all interested parties will benefit from a secure and trusted environment to meet, exchange and share data.

-To respond to the growing multi-sectoral demand, the Air & Space industry now can meet the data exchange value creation opportunity through relevant and high potential use cases.
+To respond to the growing multi-sectoral demand, the Defense, Air & Space industry now can meet the data exchange value creation opportunity through relevant and high potential use cases.

 A Space Data Exchange Platform empowers public and private organizations to meet and source, distribute and exchange spatial and correlated data.

-This dedicated data hub will rally the multiple data providers and enable the aggregation of spatial data offerings, produced by numerous public or private players.
+This dedicated data hub will rally the multiple data providers and enable the aggregation of spatial, geospatial and earth observation data offerings, produced by numerous public or private players.
 The Data Exchange Platform brings the flexibility to offer data in free or paid mode, through open data or commercial licenses.

 By 2050, two-thirds of the world's population will live in urban areas, with very high concentrations in some 50 megacities around the world.
 To manage this growth, technology and data have a central role to play and satellite data will be key, to address challenges such as:

-Companies from the energy sector like natural resources, power utilities, grid operators, water management players and regulators have an increasing need for high-precision spatial data to improve performance in:
+Companies from the energy sector like natural resources, power utilities, grid operators, water management players and regulators have an increasing need for high-precision earth observation data to improve performance in:

 Maritime transportation is still the most widely used means of transporting goods and natural resources.